If a question is not answered here, please do not hesitate to contact the Department of Parking & Transportation.

 Are student parking sectors enforced?

-Sector assignments enforced Monday to Friday from 8am through 8pm.
+Sector assignments are enforced Monday to Friday from 8am through 5pm.
 Sectors are assigned based on residency.
-Students should refer to the Sector Assignment Map.
+Students should refer to the Student Parking map.
 Employees are not restricted by sector, but do have some limitations of where and where not to park.
 Lot I - Xavier is restricted to visitors only.

 Can I store my vehicle on campus over break?